 Students desiring to complete a second baccalaureate degree through Ecclesia College must pursue a degree major at Ecclesia that is different from the first earned accredited baccalaureate degree major.
 At least the final thirty (30) semester hours in residence are to be taken with a minimum cumulative grade point average of 2.0 or above.
-The student must successfully complete a minimum of 6 semester hours in his/her second major at Ecclesia as well as Mentoring Foundations, the senior capstone course appropriate to the major (Integrative Senior Seminars II, Senior Project or Business Leadership & Strategic Management) with a minimum grade of "B" or higher, and the degree's minimum Bible/Theology requirements.
+The student must successfully complete a minimum of 6 semester hours in his/her second major at Ecclesia as well as Mentoring Foundations, the senior capstone course appropriate to the major (Integrative Senior Seminars II, Senior Project or Business Leadership & Strategic Management) with a minimum grade of "B" or higher, and a minimum of 18 Bible/Theology semesters hours.
 In addition, graduates are expected to complete one year of the Work Learning Service Program, one year of Service Learning and meet all financial account obligations.
 (Refer to graduation requirements listed above.)